apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 Relation to RLP and the new XHS paper

-Revisions:

-Fix this.
-What is *this*?

-You may ask, is this cheating?
-Benchmaxxing?

-All of ML is just mixed metaphors.
+Mention that all of ML is just mixed metaphors.

 Sometime Goodhart's law doesn't apply.
-Sometimes a measure is just a

-good measure even if you benchmaxx.
+Sometimes a measure is just a good measure even if you optimize for it as hard as possible.